ikrabbe/XCodeControl/README.md

 The single operation that currently works is `-b` or `--buildSourceFile` to add a source file in the default source file path of the project, here `XCodeControl`, and a build rule to all targets.

-The default output file is always pbxproj.out.
-You can specify `-s ""` (with an empty filename) to save the project where you loaded from. _You should save your pbxproj files with git or backup them before you let a beta beast play with them.
+The default output file is always `./pbxproj.out`.
+You can specify `-s ""` (with an empty filename) to save the project where you loaded from. _You should save your pbxproj files with git or backup them before you let a beta beast play with them._

 This behaviour is tested and seems to work.
 It should be easy to customize the program.
 I will describe how, in a short amount of time.